 Multiple Sclerosis (MS) Treatment in Ayurveda

-Multiple sclerosis (MS) is an unpredictable disease of the central nervous system that disrupts the flow of information within the brain, and between the brain and body.
-MS is a disease that can affect your brain and spinal cord, and can cause problems with vision, balance, muscle control.
+Multiple Sclerosis (MS) is a chronic, unpredictable disorder of the Central Nervous System (CNS).
+It disrupts the vital flow of communication within the brain and between the brain and the rest of the body.
+By affecting the brain and spinal cord, MS can lead to significant challenges with vision, balance, and motor control.

 MS is diagnosed on the basis of clinical findings and supporting evidence from ancillary tests.
 Tests include the following: